 About this Event

-- Have you been thinking about how you might help improve healthcare services following the death or serious harm of a loved one in their care?
+- Are you interested in hearing from other families about their experiences of setting up charities and campaign groups to bring about change following the death or serious harm of a loved one in their care?

 What happens at this webinar?

 - This webinar will run on Zoom for 1.5 hours (7 pm – 8.30 pm).

 - You will learn about Making Families Count, who we are, how we began and what we do.